codio-content/ThinkJava/.guides/content/javadoc-example-source-file.md

-###  Example source file

 Now let's take a look at a more complete example.
 The code for this section is in the `appb` directory of `ThinkJavaCode2`.
-See page in section **Using the code examples** for instructions on how to download the repository.
+See page in section Using the code examples for instructions on how to download the repository.

 Professional-grade source files often begin with a copyright statement.
 This text spans multiple lines, but it is not part of the documentation.